augusthost/tgipos/README.md

 # TGI POS

-TGI POS is a desktop point-of-sale application built using Electron, Vite, React, and TailwindCSS.
+TGI POS is a point-of-sale application built using Vite, React, Typescript, React Query and TailwindCSS.
 This project offers a fast and responsive offline sales system designed for businesses that require robust local transaction processing alongside modern frontend technologies.

 [Demo App](https://tgipos.netlify.app)
 > **Note** : Performance may be very slow when using this online mode.
 TGI POS is specifically designed for offline use.